BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/posts/misc/2021-03-05-yet-another-mtls-tutorial.md

     -CAcreateserial -out server.mtls-tut.local.crt \
     -days 500 -sha256
 ```
-If we break down the command a bit, we'll see that we're taking the CSR as an input, accepting the CA key and cert, and apart from a few config options, outputing a _X509 certificate_.
+If we break down the command a bit, we'll see that we're taking the CSR as an input, accepting the CA key and cert, and apart from a few config options, outputting a _X509 certificate_.

 Phew again!
 We have our CA and we managed to get some server certificates out of it.
 Can we see some TLS action already?!